BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. Wait for the process to complete.
 Teams Toolkit will output its progress in the Output pane.
 1. In the **Info** prompt, select **View provisioned resources** to open a browser.

 Take a minute to examine the Azure Bot Service resource in the Azure Portal.

-## Run and debug
+#### Step 4: Run and debug

 With everything in place, we are now ready to test our custom engine agent in Microsoft Teams for the first time.